farnaz-kakhsaz/react-firebase-chat-room/README.md

 # React Firebase Chat Room

-A simple full-stack chat with React and Firebase.
+A simple full-stack chat with React and Firebase (Cloud Firestore).

 ## Installation